-There are four tasks that provide the foundation for the on-going evaluation.
-These will commence during year 1, and will be refined during evaluation in years 2 and 3.
+There are 4 tasks that provide the foundation for the on-going evaluation.
+These commenced during year 1, and have been refined during evaluation in years 2 and 3 where needed.
 The tasks are:

 D1.
-Development of appropriate statistical techniques for combining data sets that are collected at different degrees of sampling intensity.
+Development of appropriate statistical techniques for combining datasets that are collected at different degrees of sampling intensity.

-Groundcover data collected by each of the Selected Areas has been collected with differing sampling intensity and thus, current evaluation approaches are confined to an analysis of presence/absence data.
-Techniques will be investigated to enable the evaluation of species cover responses to environmental water.
+Groundcover data collected by each of the Selected Areas have been collected with differing sampling intensity and thus, current evaluation approaches are confined to an analysis of presence/absence data.
+Techniques have been developed to enable the evaluation of species cover responses to environmental water.
+This work is now complete.